jefduncan729/ate/README.md

 I chose Spring's Android framework for REST API support and I'm quite happy with it (for example, it was a breeze to add custom
 SSL support).
 Although, I did roll my own Json marshalling because Spring's framework didn't like Jersey's JAXB annotations.

-After working with the app for a while, I've decided it doesn't make sense to add hosts via the app so I removed that menu item.

 ### Features ###

 * Connection Manager - to manage connections to various servers